 The SB8200 from Arris is an exceptionally good-looking cable modem with dimensions tagged at 5.24 x 5.24 x 1.65 inches.
 I like the white-colored compact form factor, conflated with an array of strategically placed, heat-dissipating vents.

 However, there is much more to this Surfboard series modem than just a minimal design.
 The matte finish makes the product look premium, a feature that the SB8200 shares with the likes of SB6190, SB6141, and even the SB6183, from the same company.

 Delving deeper into the distinctive design also made me realize that the Arris SB8200 sports four LEDs in the front at two in the rear.
 You may read about ARRIS modem lights to understand what they mean or indicate.

 However, a special mention needs to be there for the quick installation and setup, with the web interface quite easy to get around, making activation simpler and seamless.

 The best thing about the SB8200 is its ditches an Intel Puma chipset for an efficient Broadcom processor.
-The SoC works with 3GB RAM, making it easier to cut through congestion and network latency.
+The SoC works with 3GB RAM, making cutting through congestion and network latency easier.

 What’s important to note is that the Broadcom BCM3390 is fast and lets you adhere to 32 x 8 channels.
 The DOCSIS 3.1 support enables you to manage gig connections, provided the ISP supports the same.
 It also comprises 128MB of flash memory to store network configurations and updates.